Work Together, Learn Together, Excel Together, Better Together

 Maternity absence risk and associated Maternity cover can often be one of the biggest absence costs and it is important to understand the impact it could have on your budget; you can protect your school by joining the ConnectEd Partnership Maternity Paternity & Adoption Leave Pooling Scheme.

-In general, a pooling Scheme is a Scheme to establish a particular type of common investment fund whose main characteristic is to reduce the overall cost, and, in this respect it enables schools to work together to minimise the potential cost implications of teaching and support staff.
+In general, a pooling Scheme is an ongoing risk protection Scheme to establish a particular type of common investment fund whose main characteristic is to reduce the overall cost, and, in this respect it enables schools to work together to minimise the potential cost implications of teaching and support staff.
 Basically the scheme provides an alternative and potentially cheaper method for insuring matters such as maternity/paternity and adoption leave.

 This scheme is an in-house, self-funded, not for profit scheme, using a pooling arrangement which provides schools with full salary costs incurred when contracted staff members are absent, (As detailed in the Scheme Arrangements- Terms and Conditions) Any member school can join the scheme and basically you are sharing the risk with other member schools.

 The scheme covers all FTE contracted teachers (including headteachers) and non-teaching staff employed by the school with the exception of Lunchtime Supervisory Assistants.

 Bear in mind that the average age of mothers is rising and continuing to rise.
 At 2016 the average age was 30.4 years.
 A teacher on the top of the main scale (M6) salary is currently £35,971 per annum and costs a school approximately £10,000 and rising, plus the costs for a replacement member of staff.